Home > Window Treatments > Blinds and Shades

 Door and window blinds are a cheap and easy way to dress your windows and doors with a designer look.

-Window blinds are not only ideal for allowing privacy when needed but also shading a room from the glare of the sun.
+There are so many different types of window blinds and shades with each one performing a functional as well an aesthetic role.
+Window blinds are not only ideal for allowing privacy when needed but also shading a room from the glare of the sun. |

 Vertical window blinds are often amongst the items likely to be included in your furniture pack if you are buying a new build property.